Dennisxz/Oreoreo/README.md

 ## Overview

 This project processes, analyses and classifies online reviews.
-It combines natural language processing, feature engineering and machine learning to indentify three types of reviews:
+It combines natural language processing, feature engineering and machine learning to identify three types of reviews:
 1. Normal - Genuine reviews
 2. Advertising - Promotional or marketing content
 3. Irrelevant content - Off-topic or vague, unhelpful reviews